SUSE/kiwi_sle15/doc/source/image_description/elements.rst

 .. note::

-   The release version information is currently used in dnf and microdnf package managers only.
+   The release version information is currently used in dnf/dnf5 and microdnf package managers only.
 It might happen that it gets applied to the other package manager backends as well.
 This will happen on demand though.